web-infra-dev/rsbuild/packages/document/docs/en/config/experiments/sourceBuild.md

 - **Default:** `false`
 - **Bundler:** `only support webpack`

 Used to enable the ability for source code building.
-When this configuration option is enabled, Builder will read the source code files corresponding to the `source` field in the sub-project's package.json and compile them.
+When this configuration option is enabled, Rsbuild will read the source code files corresponding to the `source` field in the sub-project's package.json and compile them.

 ```ts
 export default {